Tokyo DisneySea

 WORTH A VISIT?

 At the top of this page, I gave Tokyo DisneySea a 5 star rating.
 But honestly… I should give the park an even higher score.
 I’m not the person who usually describes his theme park visits with words like ‘magical’ or ‘phenomenal’, but I’m making an exception here.
 Words and superlatives cannot describe what DisneySea means to me.
 Entering this park literally feels like stepping into a different world and that feeling is repeated with (almost) every attraction you ride.
 Besides, F&B offerings and Cast Members are brilliant.
 Things are about to get even better, by the way.
 Tokyo DisneySea will soon be expanded with an area called Fantasy Springs.
 This new port will be DisneySea’s alternative to Fantasyland and it will include three brand-new attractions.
-Very exciting addition to the park’s qualitative lineup, if you ask me.
+Very exciting addition to the park’s already qualitative lineup, if you ask me.

 Have you ever visited Tokyo DisneySea?
 What’s your favourite dark ride at DisneySea?
 Is this really the world’s best theme park?
 Share your opinion in the comments section at the bottom of this page.